 The boy's sadness soon turns to fury.
-Armed only with his personal charisma and a cunning intellect, he goes on a devastating path of political and military vengeance.
-Within two years, all the assassins are dead.
-A decade later, after defeating the last of his enemies in battle, he takes his great-uncle's place as the sole ruler of the Empire.
-It's a true story!
-It’s “Octavian: Rise to Power!”
+Armed with a ruthless cunning and personal charisma, he goes on a path of political and military vengeance.
+Within two years, the assassins are dead.
+A decade later, he defeats the last of his enemies in battle and takes his great-uncle's place as sole ruler.

 In 27 BC, Octavian took the name Caesar Augustus.
 Here is an excerpt from the 'Biography of Augustus' written by the Ancient Historian, SUETONIUS."